isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

   .
 Do not use real flour.
 * 1/4 cup cornstarch
 * 1/4 cup sugar
-* 5 tablespoons water.
+* 5 tablespoons milk (or buttermilk, or technically water).
 Original recipe asks for soy sauce instead, but Cupbop's isn't quite as flavorful.
-If you want more chicken flavor, definitely go with the soy sauce.
+If you want more chicken flavor, definitely go with the soy sauce. _Marinating here is meant to tenderize more than add flavor, but the green onions and bit of sweetness are nice._
 * 2 eggs
 * 1/4 cup finely chopped green onions, reserve some for garnish.
 Optional, I skip this one.
 * 2 pounds boneless, skinless chicken thighs